Think Big. Start Small. Make It Happen.

 Update on City Hall Design Goes Before City Council

-At Monday’s City Council work session at 5:30 p.m., the City Hall design team of Rowell Brokaw Architects and The Miller Hull Partnership will present an update on the project for Council’s review and feedback.
+At Monday’s City Council work session at 5:30 p.m., the City Hall design team of Rowell Brokaw Architects and The Miller Hull Partnership presented an update on the project for Council’s review and feedback.

 Coming in later February, the public will also have the opportunity to learn more about the design process and provide feedback at two upcoming open house events in north and south Eugene.
 Dates and locations of the open houses will be announced next week.